 Representative Legal Matters

-Represented in an individual defendant in a federal litigation that raised allegations of money laundering, wire fraud, and honest services fraud.
+Represented an individual defendant in a federal litigation that raised allegations of money laundering, wire fraud, and honest services fraud.

 Assisted a multinational construction company in its efforts to redesign and implement a compliance program that aligns with DOJ guidance and regulatory standards.